-The school’s caring ‘inclusive’ ethos attracts a higher than average number of pupils with special educational needs and within the school we have a significant proportion of families who are involved with the schools Family Liaison Officer (FLO) and other outside agencies.
+The school’s caring ‘inclusive’ ethos attracts a higher than average number of pupils with special educational needs and within the school we have a significant proportion of families who are involved with the school's SENCO and other outside agencies.

-We have a short daily act of worship daily which includes a story prayer, hymn.
+We have a short daily act of worship which includes a story, prayer and hymn.
 We see these as a central part of our school life and are seen as a core activity for the school.

-Our Reverend leads our assemblies once a week and we cement ties by holding a service each month in our local Parish Church.
+Our Reverend leads Worship once a week and we cement ties by holding a service each month in our local Parish Church.

-Parents are regularly invited to class assemblies each term and out Monthly Family Worship to share in the children’s learning.
+Parents are invited to Class Worship and our Monthly Family Worship in the church to share in the children’s learning.

 Parents have the legal right to withdraw their children from these sessions.
-If you do not wish your child to take part in RE lessons or assemblies, please speak to the Headteacher so that alternative arrangements can be made.
+If you do not wish your child to take part in RE lessons or Collective Worship, please speak to the Headteacher so that alternative arrangements can be made.

 Collective Worship and Religious Education Frequently Asked Questions

 Collective worship is a special time during the school day where pupils are given the space and opportunity to reflect, respond and revere.
-At St. George’s CE Primary School, collective worship generally takes place during the school’s daily assemblies and will often include the use of music, a candle, a time of silence and a prayer to offer a focus for pupils.
-These assemblies may be held for as whole school or in a key stage.
+At St. George’s CE Primary School, collective worship takes place daily assemblies and will often include the use of music, a candle, a time of silence and a prayer to offer a focus for pupils.
+These may be held for as whole school, in key stages or as a class.

 At our school, this will include the use of songs, music, stories and readings familiar to those of a Christian faith, and promoting the values that Christians believe to be important.
 These may, and often are, values held to be important by other faiths as well and as such, the use of stories from other faiths, along with stories of a moral nature, are included as part of our assembly themes.